 - acting as sole counsel for a Canadian natural resources company, in a potential contractual arbitration (English law governed) under the ICSID Additional Facility arising from a joint venture with a public body in a Middle Eastern country (instructed by Obeidat & Freihat, Jordan).

-Mark is developing a commercial litigation practice.
 Recent highlights of Mark’s commercial court work include acting as counsel for:

 - the Libyan Investment Authority in claims in the Chancery Division against Société Générale to recover multi-billion dollar sums lost in equity derivative transactions (instructed by Enyo Law LLP);